These courses are NOT open to postgraduate students. They are designed for University staff only.

 Staff are able to register for a first aid training course at any time - please book dates at the bottom of the page.
 Course registers are regularly reviewed to ensure that delegates meet the eligibility criteria and that line manager approval has been given.
 As part of the registration process, delegates and line managers are required to complete the following online forms, which will also enable us to track where all qualified first aiders are located:

 Please note: There is a cost of £80.00 to attend this course payable by the School/Department and you must attend both days to gain certification.
-If you don't attend without giving at least a weeks' notice, and the place is not taken by another delegate, then the School/Department will still be charged.
+If you don't attend without giving 2 weeks' notice, and the place is not taken by another delegate, then the School/Department will still be charged.

 This course is 12 hours in duration and provides a complete set of practical skills needed by first aiders to renew their certification..
 It meets the standards required to help comply with Health and Safety (First aid) regulations.